Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Autumn is ideal for those who want stable weather, sharp views, and cultural highlights.

-Monsoon/Summer (June to August): The summer brings monsoon rain in most parts of South Asia.
+Monsoon/Summer (June to August): The summer brings monsoon rains across most of South Asia.
 Lower-altitude villages will receive heavy rain, delaying almost all flights to and from Lukla.
 While the Everest region is partly in the rain shadow with less rainfall than Kathmandu, the trails are still slippery, wet, and muddy.
 You can expect to get almost no mountain views.

 Monsoon makes the valley lush and green.
 Wildflowers bloom, and the trail is peaceful with almost no other trekkers.
-If you’re flexible with your time, consider this season with a heli-in and out luxury trek.
+If you’re flexible with your time, consider this season with a heli-in, heli-out luxury trek.
 It’ll avoid weather-related flight issues.

 The monsoon is best suited for travelers who want to trek peacefully while enjoying the lush greenery.
 It’s for you if you don’t mind the unpredictable weather and have some buffer days.

 Winter (December to February): Winter offers clear skies, quiet trails, and snowy landscapes.
 These conditions mean temperatures sometimes drop below -15°C at Gorak Shep.
 Lodges above Namche usually close in January due to extreme cold.
-The season brings cold weather, accompanied by fewer visitors.
+The season brings cold weather and fewer visitors.
 However, we operate in winter with the best available lodges in each village.

-Since the days end faster in winter, walking days get affected.
+Since days end earlier in winter, walking days are affected.
 Heavy snow can block higher sections of the trail, making it even more challenging than it is.
 Winter is still rewarding for trekkers who don’t mind the cold.
 Trails may feel festive during the Christmas and New Year’s seasons.

 Witner is best suited for adventurous trekkers seeking solitude, clear skies, and a more private trekking experience.